littermap/littermap-aws-backend/README.md

 This will turn on PostGIS and create tables and access roles.

 Take note of the `geometry_type_oid` value in the output.
-It is necessary to provide it, so redeploy the stack with this value provided now:
+It is necessary to provide it after every database initialization, so redeploy the stack and manually specify the `DBGeometryTypeOID` parameter now:

 - `sam deploy -g`

-If you forget the oid, you can get it again by running:
+If you forget the oid, you can retrieve it by running:

 - `./manage rds-db-run "SELECT oid FROM pg_type WHERE typname='geometry';" reader`